 2/9/13 — Cool Season Gardener is out!
 The great folks at Skipstone Books went the extra mile and had copies of the book shipped overnight from the printer so that we could have them for my talk at the Yard, Garden & Patio Show today.
 It was great to premiere the book in Portland before a large audience.
 Thank you for your support!

-2/4/13 — If you live near the Skagit Valley, come see me at a fun workshop I’m planning with Charley’s Greenhouse & Garden in Mt.
+2/4/13 — If you live near the Skagit Valley, come see me at a fun Cool Season Gardener book launch workshop I’m planning with Charley’s Greenhouse & Garden in Mt.
 Vernon.
 The Charley’s folks will be doing a segment on starting seeds, then I’ll do a show-and-tell about using season extension and building your soil.
 We’ll have books available for sale, as well as all the great season extension tools and supplies sold in their store.

-12/15/12 — San Francisco, here I come!
+12/15/12 — Bay area, here I come!
 I’ve been invited back for a fourth year to speak at the San Francisco Flower & Garden Show.
 My topic will of course connect to my new book and will be titled Cool Season Edibles for Our Climate: Plan Ahead and Expand Your Skills to Grow Year Round.
-It will be Sunday, March 24 at noon, and the show is held at the San Mateo Events Center.
-Plan your visit at www.sfgardenshow.com.
+It will be Sunday, March 24 at noon.

-7/1/12 – CoolSeasonGardener.com launches.
-In anticipation of the new book — to be published in early 2013–a companion website, www.coolseasongardener.com, was launched today.
+7/1/12 – CoolSeasonGardener.com has launched.
+In anticipation of the new book — to be published in early 2013 — I’ve created a companion website, www.coolseasongardener.com.
 Check back regularly for blog posts on growing food year round.